nickforddev/vue-models/README.md

 ```

-## Computed Properties
+## Model.defaults

-The Model class has some default methods and computed attributes that are useful for basic CRUD operations, but can be overrided by passing options to the constructor:
+When defining a model, use the defaults static method to set attributes, computed properties, and methods as you would a normal Vue instance.
+There are a few special built-in properties/methods, which can be overwritten via the second argument of the model constructor.

 ### Model.basePath